-You need to protect your skin from the cold wind or snow or rain if you are stepping out in winter.
-So, wear gloves and caps and do not forget your sunscreen lotion.
+Your skin needs protection from the cold wind or snow or rain if you are stepping out in winter.
+So, wear gloves, caps, and hats and do not forget your sunscreen lotion.
 The warm sun rays feel pleasant, but the UV rays can still damage your skin a lot.
 Choose a sunscreen that has titanium dioxide or zinc oxide.

 5. Do Not Exfoliate Your Skin A Lot

 Exfoliating the skin helps in getting rid of dead cells.
 You have to be careful during winters because your skin barrier is already compromised due to the dry and cold weather.
 Exfoliating your skin once a week is fine – this helps in boosting skin regenerationi XA natural process where the dead skin cells fall away from the top layer, revealing new skin cells. and better product absorption (5).
 Also, exfoliation you should exfoliate depending on your skin type.
 If you have very dry skin, exfoliate your skin lightly.
 If you have combination and oily skin, once a week is fine.

 6. Don’t Forget The Hands

 The skin on your hands has fewer oil glands as compared to the skin on any other body part.
 That’s why moisture escapes from your hands quickly, making them prone to cracks and itchiness.
 Apply a moisturizer before you go out.

 7. Care For Your Feet

-Choose glycerin-based creams and petroleum jelly to moisturize your feet.
+Choose glycerin-based creams and petroleum jelly to moisturize your feet (6).
 Also, make sure you exfoliate the skin on your feet occasionally so that it can absorb the moisturizer easily.